fmidev/aviation-message-archiver/src/doc/README.md

         - `priorities` (optional) - List of message _priority descriptors_.

-          The priority of the message is determined by the first priority descriptor in order matching the message.
+          The priority of the message is determined by the first priority descriptor matching the message.
 If none of the descriptors match, the message will have the default priority `0`.
 This is also the situation in case the `priorities` list is empty.
-If the `priorities` section is omitted, then the default priority descriptors are used (see the example below).
+If the `priorities` section is omitted, the default priority descriptors are used (see the example below).

           Example - the default priority descriptors: